 Success story of MARTÍN BERASATEGUI

-With seven stars from Michelin and renewed recognition by the users of TripAdvisor as the best restaurant in the world, Europe, and Spain, it seems the sky is the limit to Martín Berasategui’s achievements in the culinary world.
+With eight stars from Michelin and renewed recognition by the users of TripAdvisor as the best restaurant in the world, Europe, and Spain, it seems the sky is the limit to Martín Berasategui’s achievements in the culinary world.

 MyChef compact ovens provide us with great performance in small space, and at a truly competitive price.